rsdoiel/antenna/snapshots.md

 <li>using <code>prefix:argument</code> to specify fragments from a plugin</li>
 </ul>
 <h4 id="asking-questions-of-llm-s-documentation">Asking questions of LLM's documentation</h4>
-<p>Wouldn't it be neat if LLM could anser questions about its own documentation?</p>
+<p>Wouldn't it be neat if LLM could answer questions about its own documentation?</p>
 <p>The new <a href="https://github.com/simonw/llm-docs">llm-docs</a> plugin (built with the new <a href="https://llm.datasette.io/en/stable/plugins/plugin-hooks.html#register-fragment-loaders-register">register_fragment_loaders() plugin hook</a>) enables exactly that:</p>
 <div class="highlight highlight-source-shell"><pre>llm install llm-docs
 llm -f docs: <span class="pl-s"><span class="pl-pds">"</span>How do I embed a binary file?<span class="pl-pds">"</span></span></pre></div>